coalton-lang/coalton-website/content/post/20220520-quantum-compile.md

 ## Onward

-It's remarkable that Coalton has come to a point that 4,000 lines of complicated mathematical code can not only run, but run correctly *and* run efficiently.
+It's remarkable that Coalton has come to a point that 4,000 lines of complicated mathematical code to implement discrete compilation can not only run, but run correctly *and* run efficiently.
 Coalton is still evolving in order to make programs like these and others faster to write and faster to execute, without compromising on correctness.

 Discrete compilation in quilc has been in the works for a while, starting during investigations of the Solovay-Kitaev algorithm during a summer internship at Rigetti Computing many years ago.
 The development of Coalton and catalyzing the implementation of discrete compilation was supported by [HRL Laboratories quantum computing group](https://quantum.hrl.com/).
 We especially acknowledge Erik Davis and Brendan Pawlowski.